BobBuildTool/bob/doc/manual/configuration.rst

    downloaded file will still be in put the workspace, though.

    .. note::
-       Starting with Bob 0.14 (see :ref:`policies-tidyUrlScm` policy) the whole directory where the file is downloaded is claimed by the SCM.
+       Starting with Bob 0.14 (see :ref:`policies-tidyUrlScm` policy), the whole directory where the file is downloaded is claimed by the SCM.
 It is not possible to fetch multiple files in the same directory.
 This is done to separate possibly extracted files safely from other checkouts.